 There are two major areas to look at for controlling the temperature of our house and immediate environment. the first of these could be called ‘active’, where there is a direct energy input such as a wood fire, electric heater or air conditioner.
 This is where one sees the costs of running the house increase with use.

-To reduce the need for the active component of climate control and maximise its effectiveness, we look to the second division, the ‘passive’ part.
+To reduce the need for the active component of climate control and maximize its effectiveness, we look to the second division, the ‘passive’ part.

 Consider this, before we go much further – the best insulator is still, motionless air.
 Keep that in mind, and you will find what follows to be quite easy.